vkeshari/cricket_ratings/README.md

 ## Utils
 `./utils/*.py`
 > :pencil2: **Note:** Run these from the repository root folder.
-All utils read data from player ratings timelines created by build_players.py
+All utils read data from player ratings timelines in `players/`

 ### `top_final_ratings.py`
 Shows players that had the highest ratings at retirement.